lukkesreysandeur/tp/docs/UserGuide.md

 * If you are setting up for the first time, please have a look at our [Quick Start](#quick-start) section.
 * If you are unsure how to use Patientist, the [Features](#features) section might be a good place to start.
 * For ease of navigation, clicking the hyperlinks at the bottom of each section to go back to the table of contents.
-* If there are any terms that are unfamiliar to you, do check out our [glossary](#glossary) for a brief description of those terms.
+* If there are any terms that are unfamiliar to you, do check out our [Glossary](#glossary) for a brief description of those terms.

 ### Overview of symbols
 {: .no_toc}